bbbrrrkkk/magic-square-game/README.md

 - I want a site that is easy to use and navigate
 - I want a site that offers varying difficulty levels and provides guidance if stuck
-- I want a site that works across a number of devices
+- I want a site that works across different devices and platforms

 As a site owner: